lse-ds205/rag-fact-sheets/README.md

 - **Process**:
   - Opens an Excel file for writing the country targets data.
   - Writes the data to the Excel file.
+  - Saves any images collected in the `images` field into the "Country Ratings Overview/png_files" folder.
   - Closes the Excel file when the spider finishes.

 ### 4. `PolicyActionPipeline`